 Wellness Integration Specialist

 Jeff’s journey to wellness led him to start school based running clubs so he would have someone to motivate him to work out during the week.
 It’s like running with 30+ mini personal trainers!
 To tackle the caloric side of things, he cooks up huge batches of meals.
 Chicken, butternut squash, and collards are easy to reheat once they are prepped and portioned out.
 Jeff is a seasoned veteran of Wellness Integration.
 He had already completed two years of Wellness Integration in Williamsburg-James City County Schools with SHIP (School Health Initiative Program).
 Jeff has helped guide Marguerite F. Christian Elementary School in Chesterfield County on their path to wellness.
-Now he moves further south to work with A.P.
-Elementary School in Petersburg, VA.
+Now he moves further south to work with Cool Spring (formerly A.P.
+Hill) Elementary School and Lakemont (formerly Robert E. Lee) Elementary School in Petersburg, VA.
 Jeff earned his BS in Elementary Education from Penn State University.
 Bonus Fact, he was 1 of 12 Penn Staters who completed their student teaching across the pond in England!